-An ENT physician, or Otolaryngologist, specializes in the diagnosis and treatment of problems involving the Ear, Nose and Throat (ENT).
-The ENT specialty encompasses cosmetic facial reconstruction, surgery of benign and malignant tumors of the head and neck, management of patients with loss of hearing and balance, endoscopic examination of air and food passages, and the treatment of allergic, sinus, laryngeal, thyroid, and esophageal disorders.
+An ENT physician, or Otolaryngologist (Head & Neck Surgeon), specializes in the diagnosis and treatment of problems involving the Ear, Nose and Throat (ENT).
+The ENT specialty encompasses facial plastic surgery, surgery of benign and malignant tumors of the head and neck, management of patients with loss of hearing and balance, endoscopic examination of air and food passages, and the treatment of allergic, sinus, laryngeal, thyroid, parathyroid, salivary gland and esophageal disorders.

 Medical Conditions Treated

 - Laryngeal/voice disorders

 - Management of loss of hearing

 - Nasal congestion

 - Nasal fractures

 - Taste disorders